oracle-livelabs/converged/obaas/extend-mobile-app/extend-mobile-app.md

     </copy>
     ```

-    This will create a new screen with an "AppBar" with the title "Cloud Cash" and a single button labeled "Send Cash Now" that will just return to the home page when pressed.
+    This will create a new screen with an "AppBar" with the title "Cloud Cash" and a text field so you know you got the the right screen.
 This screen will look like this:

     ![First Cloud Cash Scrren](images/obaas-flutter-first-cloud-cash-screen.png)